Negative Result

 Detected

-A positive result means the infection was detected.
+A positive result means the substance was detected.
 This is not a judgment—it's simply information that helps you take care of your health.

 Next Steps: